 The Storyblok Management API PHP Client library simplifies the integration with Storyblok's Management API in PHP applications.
 With easy-to-use methods, you can interact with your Storyblok space effectively.

-⚠️ This is just a Proof of Concept, so it is a Work In Progress.
+⚠️ This is just a version 0.x, we expect to refactor classes and change interface before the version 1.
+Essentially it is a Work In Progress.
 We are adding more endpoint coverage, specific Response Data, etc.

 Install the package via Composer: